jcfix/tapRoom/README.md

 # Tap Room
-##### A web application that displays the current kegs at a bar, utilizing Angular2.
+##### A web application that displays the current kegs at a bar, utilizing Angular2 and TypeScript.

 #### By Jessica Fix & Torrence Stratton

 ## Description
-A web application that uses Angular2 to display a bar's tap-list.
+A web application that displays a bar's tap-list.
 The user can add kegs, edit existing kegs, calculate remaining pints after a sale, and filter by the number of pints left in a keg.

 ## Setup

 * Clone repository from GitHub.
 * Navigate to directory.

-You will need an API key from GitHub to use this application, which can be obtained via your personal GitHub settings.

-Create a .env file at the top of your directory and insert the following code: `exports.apiKey = "API_KEY_GOES_HERE";`

-Make sure to add .env to your .gitignore file before pushing to GitHub.

 * `$ npm install`
 * `bower install`
 * `$npm install typescript -g`